GoogleForCreators/web-stories-wp/readme.txt

 = 1.10.1 =

-Two bug fixes to address potential fatal errors on the frontend and missing page attachments.
+Several bug fixes to address potential fatal errors and missing page attachments, as well as high memory consumption.

 = 1.10.0 =